Isle of Wight Guru

 A rarely spotted red squirrel.
 Photo by Kate Bucci.

-The Isle of Wight Zoo in Sandown has improved greatly in recent years (PO36 8QB) and is now a decent day out for younger ones.
-Other options include Amazon World (PO36 0LX) and Monkey Haven (PO30 2NB) which has won tourism awards.
+Wildheart Animal Sanctuary (PO36 8QB) in Sandown used to be called Isle of Wight Zoo and is a decent day out for younger ones.
+Other options include Amazon World (PO36 0LX) and Monkey Haven (PO30 2NB), which has won tourism awards.

 Tapnell Farm Park (see #4) adopted some of the animals from Colemans Farm and Seaview Wildlife Encounter (including wallabies, meerkats, donkeys, farm animals) when they closed a few years ago.
-As mentioned earlier, the park also has a big indoor soft play area and a bouncing pillow which is a bit like a bouncy castle but without the annoying ridges.
+As mentioned earlier, the park also has a big indoor soft play area and a bouncing pillow, which is a bit like a bouncy castle but without the annoying ridges.
+As you may have gathered, we really like Tapnell Farm Park.

-Quarr Abbey (PO33 4ES) has some pigs you can feed (free entry, small charge for pig food).
+Quarr Abbey (PO33 4ES) has some pigs that you can feed.
+It has free entry with a small charge for pig food.

-The farm at West Wight Alpacas is free for under 4s to look round (£8.50 for adults in 2020).
+The farm at West Wight Alpacas is free for 0-2s to look round.
+It costs about £10 for adults.
 There's also a cafe and shop or you can pay to take an alpaca for a walk.

-Read about our visits to Isle of Wight Zoo and Monkey Haven or read our guide to Isle of Wight zoos and animal parks for more details.
+Read about our visits to Isle of Wight Zoo (now Wildheart Animal Sanctuary) and Monkey Haven or read our guide to Isle of Wight zoos and animal parks for more details.

 Isle of Wight Steam Railway